alanmmckay/form_input_field/README.md

 - [ ] Extend these helpers to be compatible with `ActionView::Helpers::FormBuilder`.
 - [ ] Create function wrappers specific to the required `ActionView::Helpers::FormHelper` method.
 I.e., `form_text_field(:model, :object_name)` which calls `form_input_field(:text_field, :model, :object_name)`

-Other avenues of work will be listed in the issues section of the repository.
+Other avenues of future work will be listed in the issues section of the repository.

 ### Contributing